 Your retina is the part of your eye that sends images through your optic nerve to the brain.
 Your retina contains millions of cells that detect light like a camera.
 It is part of the very back of your eyeball and is essential to your vision.

 There are several types of surgery to repair a detached retina.
-A simple tear in the retina can be treated with cryotherapy (freezing) or a laser procedure.
+A simple tear in the retina can be treated with freezing, called cryotherapy, or a laser procedure.
 Different types of retinal detachment require different kinds of surgery and different levels of anesthesia.
+The type of procedure your doctor preforms will depend on the severity of retinal detachment.

-When pneumatic retinopexy is done, a gas bubble is injected into the eye.
+One method of retinal detachment repair is pneumatic retinopexy.
+In this procedure, a gas bubble is injected into the eye.
 The bubble presses against the detached retina and pushes it back into place.
 A laser or cryotherapy is then used to reattach the retina firmly into place.
-The gas bubbly will dissolve in a few days.
+The gas bubble will dissolve in a few days.
 A pneumatic retinopexy can be done in an ophthalmologist’s office.

-A vitrectomy is a procedure done for the more serious retinal detachments.
+A vitrectomy is a procedure done for serious retinal detachments.
 It may require partially removing the vitreous fluid inside the eye.
 Local anesthesia is used and the procedure is usually done in a surgical clinic.

 Retinal detachment repair is usually done on an emergency basis.
 Be sure to tell your doctor about any medications you may be taking that could interfere with the surgery or the anesthesia.

 Surgery always carries some risk.
 If you have general anesthesia, it can interfere with breathing.
 Some people have serious reactions to the medication.